PedroGatech/LearningToControlClass/class12/class12.md

 ```
 where:
 - ‎$\sigma_l:\mathbb R^k\rightarrow\mathbb R^k$ is the non-linear activation function.
 - ‎$W_l\in\mathbb R^k$ is a term related to a "residual network".
-	- ‎This term is not necessary for convergence, but it's credited to help with convergence speed.
+This term is not necessary for convergence, but it's credited to help with convergence speed.
 - ‎$b_l\in\mathbb R^k$ is the bias term.
 - ‎$\kappa_l:\Omega\times\Omega\rightarrow\mathbb R^k$ is the kernel function.